balajigan/Hazelcast/README.md

 # Hazelcast
-## Installing and starting Hazelcast
+## Installing and starting Hazelcast server

 git clone https://github.com/balajigan/Hazelcast.git

 cd Hazelcast/HzServer

+### create the executable jar

 mvn package

-java -jar target/HzServer-*.jar &

-### Server will be started and listening at port 5701.
+### start the server in background.
+The server will be listening in port 5701.
 REST Api is also enabled

+java -jar target/HzServer-1.0.0.jar &